MadumithaS/MadumithaS/README.md

-- 👋 Hi, I’m @MadumithaS
+- 👋 Hi, I’m Madumitha.S
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming and web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning B.E., Electronics and communication engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development and software developing
-- 📫 How to reach me ...
+- 📫 How to reach me through gmail

 <!---
 MadumithaS/MadumithaS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.